-Students preparing for public practice are advised to take Accounting 231.
-Accounting majors preparing for careers in industrial cost accounting should take Advanced Cost Accounting 228, Budgeting 123, and some advanced courses in the Industrial Management area.
+In addition to the accounting courses required in the above program, students preparing for a career in public accounting are advised to take Accounting 231.
+Majors preparing for careers in industrial accounting are suggested to take Advanced Cost Accounting 228, Budgeting 123, plus selected courses in Industrial Management (such as Production Control and Motion and Time Study).